mdavids/rfc/content/draft-davids-forsalereg.md

 ## Content limitations

 The TXT record **MUST** contain any valid content, ranging from an empty string to sensible text or URI's.
 However, it **SHALL NOT** contain any text that is suggesting that the domain is not for sale.
-Only the absence of the "\_for-sale" record is an indication of that.
+In the case a domain name is not for sale, the "\_for-sale" indicator MUST NOT be used.
 Any existence of a "\_for-sale" TXT record **MUST** therefore be regarded as an indication that the domain name is for sale.

 This specification does not dictate the exact use of any content in the "\_for-sale" TXT record, or the lack of any such content.
 Parties, such as Registries and Registrars may use it in their tools, perhaps even by defining additional requirements that the content must meet.
 Or an individual can use it in combination with existing tools to get in touch with the seller.

-The content of the TXT record is "as is" and characters such as ";" between two URI's for example, have no defined meaning.
+The content of the TXT record is "as is" and characters such as ";" between two URIs for example, have no defined meaning.
 It is up to the processor of the content to decide how to handle them.

 ## RRset limitations